-1 part of the EA.
-So again, the response will be

-2 in the Environmental Assessment.

-I am going to start off by bringing Steve

-4 Walter.
-He is part of the lead of the consultant

-5 team that's been working on the project.

-Thank you.

-MR. WALTER: Thank you, Paul, and I will

-echo Paul's opening remarks by thanking each and

-every one of you taking time out of your evenings

-to come join us this evening.

-11 ATTENDEE: Can you go a little louder?

-MR. WALTER: That's what happens when you

-13 follow a tall guy.

-[Laughter.]

-MR. WALTER: How's that?
-You all in the

-16 back, can you hear me?
+9 1 part of the EA.
+So again, the response will be 1 Administration and the District Department c 2 in the Environmental Assessment.
+2 Transportation, which you will hear us frequ 3 I am going to start off by bringing Steve 3 referring to as DDOT, are proposing to 4 Walter.
+He is part of the lead of the consultant 4 rehabilitate the 1-1/2-mile segment of Broad 5 team that's been working on the project.
+5 Branch Road from Linnean Avenue down to almo 6 Thank you.
+6 Beach Road.
+7 MR. WALTER: Thank you, Paul, and I will 7 As shown here on this particular map 8 echo Paul's opening remarks by thanking each and 8 entire almost the entire eastern border o 9 every one of you taking time out of your evenings 9 roadway borders Rock Creek Park, and this pa 10 to come join us this evening.
+10 owned, operated, and maintained by the Natio 11 ATTENDEE: Can you go a little louder?
+11 Park Service, and as such, National Park Ser 12 MR. WALTER: That's what happens when you ) 12 has agreed to become a cooperating agency in 13 follow a tall guy.
+13 proposed study.
+14 [Laughter.]
+14 Now, there's several factors that ha 15 MR. WALTER: How's that?
+You all in the 15 gone into this project that constitute a fed 16 back, can you hear me?
 Okay.

-What I'd like to do is take you through a

-s brief overview of the project, some of the

-19 findings of the EA, and where we will be going

-20 from this point forward with the project.

-21 But first, let me take you right back to

-22 the very beginning.
-Federal Highway

-1100 Connecticut Avenue NW, #810, Washington, DC 20036 Washington: 202-898-1108 • Baltimore: 410-752-3376 Toll Free: 888-445-3376

-1 Administration and the District Department of
+16 action.
+There's federal funding.
+There's a 17 What I'd like to do is take you through a 17 possibility of federal permits.
+There's als 18 brief overview of the project, some of the 18 possibility of use of federal lands as owned 19 findings of the EA, and where we will be going 19 the National Park Service.
+All of this trig 20 from this point forward with the project.
+20 a federal action, and under the National 21 But first, let me take you right back to 21 Environmental Policy Act, or what we commonl 22 the very beginning.
+Federal Highway 22 refer to as NEPA, this requires that an OLENDER REPORTING, INC. 1100 Connecticut Avenue NW, #810, Washington, DC 20036 Washington: 202-898-1108 • Baltimore: 410-752-3376 Toll Free: 888-445-3376 ž.
+OLENDER REPORTING, INC. 1100 Connecticut Avenue NW, #810, Washington, DC 3 Washington: 202-898-1108 • Baltimore: 410-752-3 Toll Free: 888-445-3376

+Revised Draft Environmental Assessment of Broad Branch Road, NW entire -- almost the entire eastern border of the roadway borders Rock Creek Park, and this park is
-2 Transportation, which you will hear us frequently

-3 referring to as DDOT, are proposing to

-4 rehabilitate the 1-1/2-mile segment of Broad

-5 Branch Road from Linnean Avenue down to almost
+Transportation, which you will hear us frequently referring to as DDOT, are proposing to rehabilitate the 1-1/2-mile segment of Broad Branch Road from Linnean Avenue down to almost has agreed to become a cooperating agency in this proposed study.

-6 Beach Road.